-Consider the golden Helix Palace hidden in the Land of Desire, an optional area that gives you a few items you would otherwise need to find at the Phantom Marketplace.
-Within the Helix Palace is a series of rooms that fatally indulge your sins, such as force-feeding you until you explode or giving you a disease for raping an abstract object.
+Consider the golden Helix Palace hidden in the Land of Desire, a scene emblematic of both the wacky and religious sides of the game.
+The palace indulges your sins in fatal ways, such as force-feeding you until you explode or transmitting you a disease after dubiously consensual sex with an abstract object.
 One of these sins is, oddly enough, eternal life.
 In the Room of Immortality, a creature that resembles the moon will either kill you or bless you with the infinite “life of gold.”
 If you’re granted the power to live forever, you’re treated to an inescapable, rapid-fire slideshow of every scene in the game, repeating endlessly.
 In Eastern Mind, death gives your life meaning.
 The only way to lose is to live forever.

 Is that a unique and effective way to make a philosophical point?
 Absolutely.
-Is it nuts?
+Is it bizarre?
 Also yes.
 But it’s a methodical insanity.
-This isn’t just randomness: you never have to collect Twinkies for a wizard who farts zebras.
+This isn’t just randomness for its own sake.
 This game is a Zen parable about balance in life, finding your purpose, and discovering yourself.
 Rin needs to recover his soul, of course, but the adventure also helps him remember to use his time alive meaningfully.

-Osamu Sato followed that path but took a detour through the deep, bizarre recesses of his mind, literally and figuratively.
+Osamu Sato followed that path but took a detour deep through his mind, literally and figuratively.
 The otherwise coherent philosophical underpinnings only draw attention to how strange the rest of the game is.
 Eastern Mind frequently feels like it works on a different wavelength from the rest of the planet, making in-jokes and references that seemingly no other human would get.
-This article could go on for several pages just listing out all the inexplicable parts of the game:
+This article could go on for some time just listing all the inexplicable parts of the game: